agrana/standup_host/README.md

 Given a list of individuals participating in a standup meeting.
 I want to randomly pick one and ask him about Yesterday, Today and what is Blocking.
 I want to messure the time in seconds that the individual took to update.
-Then send the response to a channell.
+Send responses to a teams channel.
 Keep getting names from the list till is finished.

 Configuration: